overview/docs2csv/README.md

 Scan a folder of document files of all types and extract the text into a CSV suitable for import into Overview.
 Currently supports PDF, JPG, HTML, and Microsoft Word, PowerPoint and Excel.

 PDFs will be OCRd if -o set and they contain no text, or always if -f set.
-JPGs will allways be OCRd.
+JPGs will be OCRd if -o set.

 **First you will need to install**
   - Poppler, for pdfimages (and pdftotext on some systems)